 You cannot deduct the cost of a wristwatch, even if there is a job requirement that you know the correct time to properly perform your duties.

 How To Report

-You must itemize deductions on Schedule A (Form 1040) to be able to claim miscellaneous deductions.
+You must itemize deductions on Schedule A (Form 1040) to claim miscellaneous deductions.